 The factors mentioned above are just the start.
 There are many details to be attended to in every book—such as the choice of typefaces and colors, the styling of chapter openers, lists, and even page numbers—and all of these together make up the design.

 Welcome to the wonderful and interesting world of self-publishing.
 This is the part of the site dedicated to helping you decide what you need.
 Generally, your book is ready for the design process when you have completed the steps listed below yourself.
-If you need advice on these steps, I would be happy to help via email or phone, or you can check the step-by-step guide on the How-To Guide page.
+If you need advice on these steps, ask your designer for help, or you can check the step-by-step guide on the How-To Guide page.

 • You have found an editor and are working with him or her to finalize your manuscript.